Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Theoretical details

 In~\cref{sec:flow_velocity}, we introduced the denoiser $D_t$ in~\cref{eq:x_prediction_target}.
 In the discrete context considered here, this approach reparameterizes the instantaneous velocity $b_t$ into a simplex-valued clean-data predictor, enabling training via cross-entropy~\cref{eq:flow_x_classification_loss}.
 We now develop an analogous reparameterization for the flow map.
-To do so, we define a new quantity $\delta_{s,t}({\bf x}) := {\bf x} + (1-s)v_{s,t}({\bf x})$, which we show converts the mean flow $v_{s, t}$ into a clean-data predictor that lies on the simplex.
+To do so, we leverage the two-time denoiser $\delta_{s,t}$~\cref{eq:delta_denoiser}, which converts the mean flow $v_{s,t}$ into a clean-data predictor that lies on the simplex.
 This extends the single-time denoiser-velocity relation to the two-time setting, and will make it possible for us to leverage training objectives based on cross entropy.

 \paragraph{General setup.} In this section, we consider the general stochastic interpolant, going beyond the standard flow matching setting considered in the main text.
 To this end, we consider

 where $\alpha, \beta: [0,1] \to [0,1]$ are continuous functions satisfying the boundary conditions $\alpha_0 = 1$, $\alpha_1 = 0$, $\beta_0 = 0$, $\beta_1 = 1$.